Tokyo 16th district

 Tokyo 16th District (東京都第16区, Tokyo-to dai-juroku-ku) is an electoral district of the Japanese House of Representatives.
 The district was created in 1994 as a part of the move towards single-member districts.
-In 2024 the district was won by the Liberal Democratic member Yōhei Ōnishi, son of Hideo Ōnishi. who was Representative 2012 – 2024.
+In 2024 the district was won by the Liberal Democratic member Yohei Onishi, son of Hideo Ōnishi. who was Representative 2012 – 2024.

 Areas covered

 Current district

 As of 16 January 2023, the areas covered by this district are as follows: